 As previously described in the Needs Assessment, there is a severe housing shortage of affordable housing within Municipality of Anchorage.
-The State of Alaska intends to award \$4,260,000 to the Cook Inlet Housing Authority to construct new affordable housing and associated public and private infrastructure for these new affordable housing units and \$1,750,000 to develop and construct a permanent supportive housing complex within Municipality of Anchorage.
-In this Substantial
+DCCED awarded The State of Alaska intends to award

-Amendment, the State of Alaska intends to award \$2,700,000 to the Cook Inlet Housing Authority to construct new affordable housing units within Municipality of Anchorage and \$3,125,190 to construct new affordable housing units within Matanuska-Susitna Borough.
+\$4,260,000 to the Cook Inlet Housing Authority to construct new affordable housing and associated public and private infrastructure for these new affordable housing units and \$1,750,000 to develop and construct a permanent supportive housing complex within Municipality of Anchorage.
+In Substantial Amendment #3, the State of Alaska intends to awarded \$2,700,000 to the Cook Inlet Housing Authority to construct new affordable housing units within Municipality of Anchorage and \$3,125,190 to construct new affordable housing units within Matanuska-Susitna Borough.